giovannicolonna/c2point/README.md

 ```
 Make sure to replace the placeholders (tenant-id, clientId, certPath and certPass) with the actual values for your SharePoint environment.
+**Create a 'config' folder in same directory of your .go file and put inside it the private.json and the .pfx cert file**

 # Update file path